 For instance, One Punch Man Season 3 will happen, and it will be successful just from streaming revenue.

 Tokyo Ravens Light Novel sales

-Well, the light novel sales are disappointing for a series with an anime adaptation.
+The light novel sales are disappointing for a series with an anime adaptation.
 Not to mention the release speed is just one book per year.
-A good boost from anime would be something close to 50,000 sales per volume, and a proper release speed is 2-3 books per year.
+A good boost from anime would be closer to 50,000 per volume, and a proper release speed is 2-3 books per year.

 Tokyo Ravens Merchandise Numbers

 0 figures available for Tokyo Ravens, so that means no Natsume or Harutora figures for people to purchase.
 There are also only 40 goods for Tokyo Ravens.